 The longer an employee stays with a company, the more they adopt its core values.
 This strengthens the company culture, which has a positive impact on the perceptions, preferences, and behaviors of the rest of the organization.

 With a favorable work environment, new employees are more likely to stay and current employees are more likely to give their best.
-Based on a survey cited by Select One, around 72% of all employees make important work decisions based on the corporate culture of their current employer.
+According to 1Huddle, around 75% of all employees make important work decisions based on the corporate culture of their current employer.
+Furthermore, 70% of job seekers cited corporate culture as an important factor influencing their decision to accept an offer from any given company.

 Retention Leads to an Improved Applicant Pool